aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/070_argocd_basics/010-argocd-application.md

 When you apply this manifest:

-- ArgoCD creates an Application object.
+- Argo CD creates an Application object.
-- ArgoCD syncs and deploys the resources (Deployment, Service, Pods) to the hub-cluster.
+- Argo CD syncs and deploys the resources (Deployment, Service, Pods) to the hub-cluster.

 <!-- prettier-ignore-start -->
 :::code{showCopyAction=true showLineNumbers=false language=json }